tweedegolf/storage-abstraction/README.md

 ## <a name='tests'></a>Tests

 If you want to run the tests you have to checkout the repository from github and install all dependencies with `npm install` or `yarn install`.
-The tests test all storage types; for most storage type you need to add your credentials to a `.env` file, see the file `.env.default` for more explanation, or provide them in another way.
-To run the Jasmine tests use this command:
+There are tests for all storage types; note that you may need to add your credentials to a `.env` file, see the file `.env.default` for more explanation, or provide credentials in another way.

-`npm run test-jasmine`

 You can run tests per storage type using one of these commands, see also the file `package.json`: